Student-FastDev/Snapchat-Phone-Checker/README.md

 ## Introduction

 ### Purpose
-The Snapchat Account Recovery Bot assists in automating the process of recovering Snapchat accounts.
-It's particularly useful for handling multiple account recoveries, managing captchas, and retrieving phone numbers linked to the accounts.
+The Snapchat Account Number Checker assists in automating the process of getting Snapchat accounts' numbers.
+It's particularly useful for sorting the accounts, and retrieving phone numbers linked to the accounts.

 ### Features
 - Automated login to Snapchat accounts.